AWS MemoryDB¶

 NetworkConntrackAllowanceExceeded |

-The number of packets formed due to connection tracking exceeding the maximum value of the instance and new connections cannot be established.
-This may cause packet loss in traffic to and from the instance. | Count |
+The number of packets that could not be established due to connection tracking exceeding the instance's maximum and new connections could not be established.
+This may result in packet loss for traffic entering and leaving the instance. | Count |

 SwapUsage |

-The swap usage on the host. | Bytes |
+The amount of swap space used on the host. | Bytes |

 Object¶